CsabaDu/CsabaDu.DynamicTestData/_xUnit/README.md

 ### Abstract `DynamicTheoryDataSource` Class

 This class extends the abstract `DynamicDataSource` class of `CsabaDu.DynamicTestData` framework.
 (To learn more about the base class, see [Abstract DynamicDataSource Class](https://github.com/CsabaDu/CsabaDu.DynamicTestData/?tab=readme-ov-file#abstract-dynamicdatasource-class).)

+This class contains the methods to add `TestData` instances of `CsabaDu.DynamicTestData` framework or its propertes to an initiated `TheoryData` instance.
+(To learn more about the `TestData` types of `CsabaDu.DynamicTestData`, see [ITestData Base Interfaces](https://github.com/CsabaDu/CsabaDu.DynamicTestData/#itestdata-base-interfaces) and [TestData Record Types](https://github.com/CsabaDu/CsabaDu.DynamicTestData/#testdata-record-types).)
+Once you call an `AddTestData...` method of the class, initialize a new `TheoryData` instance inside if the `TheoryData` property is null, and adds the test data to it.

+Parameters of the methods are the same as the object array generator methods of the parent `DynamicDataSource` class, as well as the intended usage of it:

+- extend this class for each test class separately,
+- implement the necessary specific methods in the derived class with the `TheoryData` returning type, and
+- declare a static instance of the derived class in the test class with the exact generic `TheoryData<>` type where it is going to be used.

+You should do two more specific steps:

+- Cast the called `TheoryData` returning type method to the exact generic `TheoryData<>` type.
+- Implement the `IDisposable` interface and call the `ResetTheoryData()` method of the data source class with the `Dispose()` method call.

 ```csharp
 namespace CsabaDu.DynamicTestData.xUnit.DynamicDataSources;